Call of Duty: Black Ops — Cold War multiplayer will be frenetic

 Multiplayer details

-With this game, Treyarch and Raven Software are weaving in the themes of the single-player campaign into multiplayer.
+With this game, Treyarch and Raven Software are bringing the themes of the single-player campaign into multiplayer.
 Players can customize their avatar, or Operator, with a classified dossier.
 You can fight as members of spy organizations from the Cold War, such as the CIA, MI6, and KGB.
 When you start a multiplayer battle, narrative elements are woven into the storytelling, such as a speeding car depositing a crew of operatives at a scene as a match starts on a map in South Beach in Miami.

 The maps involve locales around the world, from the contested waters of the Black Sea to the desert of Angola and the stone buildings of Moscow.
 The missions involve small “boots-on-the-ground skirmishes to all-out, multi-team warfare.”
 The matches will be cross-play and cross-generation, meaning you can play with friends on different platforms, including PS4 players teaming up with PS5 players.
 With cross-progression, you can switch platforms without losing your progress.